 Students continue their studies to GCSE in Core Subjects (English, Mathematics and Combined Science).
-Students in Key Stage 4, which begins at the end of Year 8, are also offered a wide range of GCSE and approved Vocational courses including work related learning, which aim to provide all students with opportunities to succeed.
+Students in Key Stage 4 are also offered a wide range of GCSE and approved Vocational courses including work related learning, which aim to provide all students with opportunities to succeed.

 Year 7 students at Harrow Way are taught by well qualified specialist staff, and in Year 7 there is an average of 24 students per teaching group.
-At present we have four networked computer rooms and several departmental computer suites, including the Library.
+We have a wide range of IT resources available to students, including computer suites, the Learning Resource Centre and mobile devices.
 We have radically developed our Information Communication Technology provision across all curriculum areas to support learning.